-Professional services firms have seen tremendous change because of the pandemic, including less face time with clients and an increasingly hybrid work environment.
+Professional services firms have seen tremendous change in recent years, including less face time with clients and an increasingly hybrid work environment.
 These shifts have come with their challenges and have led to new expectations from clients and employees.

 With change comes new opportunity.
 Professional services firms can use technology to support their efforts to meet customer and employee expectations while reaping new and profitable rewards.